ellisp/forecastxgb-r-package/README.md

 ## Basic usage

 The workhorse function is `xgbar`.
 This fits a model to a time series.
-Under the hood, it creates a matrix of explanatory variables based on lagged versions of the response time series, dummy variables for seasons, and numeric time.
+Under the hood, it creates a matrix of explanatory variables based on lagged versions of the response time series, and (optionally) dummy variables of some sort for seasons.
 That matrix is then fed as the feature set for `xgboost` to do its stuff.

 ### Univariate